The Indiana Company, Grand Ohio Company, and Vandalia

 Source: American Philosophical Society Library, Franklin before the Lords in Council, 1774

-In 1775 William Trent tried "Plan B." He lobbied the Continental Congress to approve acquisition of the original Indiana parcel.
-Despite offering shares of the Indiana Company as a bribe to eight delegates, he could not overcome the steady opposition of the influential Virginia delegation in the Continental Congress.
-In the 1780's, Samuel Wharton used his position in the Continental Congress to seek some sort of land grant based on the claims of the suffering traders.
+In 1775 William Trent tried "Plan B," seeking approval of the grant from the Continental Congress in Philadelphia.
+He narrowed the request to acquisition of the just the original 2,500,000 Indiana parcel.
+Despite offering shares of the Indiana Company as a bribe to eight delegates, Trent could not overcome the steady opposition by the influential Virginia delegation in the Continental Congress.

-The authority of the newly-independent states to approve grants was not resolved until 1784.
-The new national government was given that power when Virginia ceded its claim to the Northwest Territory.
-That cession made no provision for the various land companies with claims dating back to 1749.
-Land speculators failed to get the new United States of America to approve old royal grants.8
+The authority of the newly-independent states to authorize western land sales and grants was not resolved until 1784.
+Virginia ceded its claim to the Northwest Territory, and the new national government ended up as the final authority.
+The Virginia cession made no provision for the various land companies with claims dating back to 1749, though the state did reserve territory for its military veterans and ensured early settlers could obtain ownership of preemptive claims.

 the proposed colony of Vandalia expanded far beyond the boundaries of the Indiana land claim